sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 will need to be provided as shown.

 .. figure:: Figures/calculatePay.png
-  :width: 500px
   :align: center
   :alt: Parameter passing for the calculatePay method
   :figclass: align-center

-  Figure 3: Removing redundant code with a new method called calculatePay
+  Figure 3: The calculatePay method

 .. activecode:: CalculatePayMethod
   :language: java
   :autograde: unittest
   :practice: T

-  Update the code below to add the new method calculatePay shown in Figure 3.
-Update the main method to call the calculatePay method twice, once for each employee.
+  Update the code below to add the ``calculatePay`` method shown in Figure 3.
+Update the ``main`` method to call the ``calculatePay`` method twice to compute the pay for each employee.
   Use the CodeLens button or copy the code into the |visualizer| to confirm that your main method makes the two calls to calculatePay, with the correct values passed into the method.

   ~~~~
-  public class CalculateEmployeePay
+  public class PayrollCalculator
   {

     //add a new static method calculatePay here